mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     **Ability** 2: Charges and deals 4 damage to an unobstructed enemy in this row that is at least 2 tiles away.

 name:     Dunecaster<br>
 text:     **Deploy**: Give +2⚔️/+2❤️ to an allied Dervish.
-If it is a Wind Dervish, it no longer disappears.
+If it's a Wind Dervish, it no longer disappears.

 name:     Duskweaver<br>
 text:     **Dying Wish**: Put a random Scion's Wish spell into your hand.